Michaelpku/PHBS_TQFML/README.md

 - Import data and check
 - Drop observations containing missing values
 - Preprocess:
+  1. Drop samples
-  1. Encode catagories
+  2. Encode catagories
-  2. Split data into training set and test set
-  3. a
+  3. Recheck dataset
+  4. Split the dataset
+- Logistic Regression
 -
 ## Result and Conclusion
 - Af, the main algorithm logistic regression with L2 regularization will be used in this project.